 And, of course, they can be used to generate revenue.
 AR and beacons could be used to drive traffic towards the stores.

 There are more use cases for AR in the industry.
 Let’s look at another example.

-The staff at Singapore’s Changi airport uses Augmented Reality (AR) to handle the cargo operations.
+The staff at Singapore’s Changi airport uses Augmented Reality (AR) to handle cargo operations.
 The employees are equipped with smart glasses that scan QR codes and display all the details about the currently handled cargo (see animation below).

 This technology allows ground crew to handle cargo operations in less time.
 According to SATS, the ground handling firm at the Changi Airport, the loading times were cut from 60 minutes to 45.

-Who will control the data?
+Who will control all of the data?

 The aviation industry was never short on data.
 It just didn’t know how to make commercial use of it.
 But having data is not enough.
 Another challenge will be to hire talents understanding how to analyze the vast amount of structured, semi-structured, and unstructured data and make sense of it.

 And who will control the data?
 The manufacturers, the airlines, the airports, or other service providers?
 Or will the industry finally tear down the silos it has fenced so well over the past decades?